CrystalFerrai/Ue4Export/readme.md

 Now run your batch script and wait for it to finish.
 If there were no errors, you should find the output files in the specified output directory.

 ## Building
-Clone the depot, including submodules.
+Clone the repo, including submodules.
 ```
 git clone --recursive https://github.com/CrystalFerrai/Ue4Export.git
 ```